FrostyNick/dotfiles/readme.md

       o</kbd> is the shortest alternative.
     - <kbd>leader + t</kbd> to open terminal in a vertical split.
     - <kbd>leader + b</kbd> to switch/see buffers.
+    - <kbd>leader + z + d</kbd> to get definition of a word.
+(Needs dependency
+      `dict` to work and in some Linux distros you may also need another package for specifically the english/other-language part of dictionary.)
 - Uses the Lazy plugin manager.
 - 30+ plugins; plugin configuration is located in [...`/nvim/lua/frostynick/lazy.lua`](.config/nvim/lua/frostynick/lazy.lua)